Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Conclusions

 \section{Conclusions}

 We demonstrated that using the TxReg data for research requires careful consideration for data-pre-processing, handling missing values and defining long-term outcomes.
 The reason is a complex data structure caused by different data providers providing both distinct as well as overlapping information.
+We identified 168 multi-sourced variables reported by multiple providers in parallel, which introduce discrepancies in coding and units but also provide opportunities for missing data imputation.
+Furthermore, missing data patterns are often predictable from observation types which can guide imputation strategies in future analyses.

 Our initial data analysis will assist researchers in both understanding and making appropriate use of the TxReg data.
+In practical terms, our analyses support three actionable conclusions: (1) kidney-transplant analyses are feasible with consistently linked recipient, donor, and transplantation records, but require careful preprocessing to account for missing data and data inconsistencies, (2) combined ET/DSO/IQTIG definitions improve ascertainment compared to single-source definitions, and (3) future analyses using TxReg data should be preceded by a targeted initial data analysis to ensure appropriate handling of the registry's structural complexities.